 The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
-[For graphing calculator applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 85.]
+[See Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 86 for graphing calculator applications on computing devices.]

-A student must have approval to possess other personal telecommunications devices such as laptops, tablets, or other portable computers.
+A student must have approval to possess other personal telecommunications devices on campus such as laptops, tablets, or other portable computers.

-Students are not permitted to possess or use personal electronic devices at school unless prior permission has been obtained.
 Without such permission, teachers will collect the items and turn them in to the principal's office.
 The principal will determine whether to return items to students at the end of the day or to contact parents to pick up the items.